Parallel Computing uses more than one core. A core (also called processor) is capable of executing one thread of computation.

 Modern computers contain more than one core; a typical laptop usually contains either 2 or 4.
 Hyper-threading is a way of excuting 2 (typically) threads on one core, it is enabled on most laptop-class cores, but is disabled on most HPC clusters.
 Hyper-threading is disabled on most nodes on ShARC.

-Computer clusters such as ShARC or Iceberg contain many hundreds of cores and the key to making your research code faster is to distribute your work across them.
+Computer clusters such as ShARC contain many hundreds of cores and the key to making your research code faster is to distribute your work across them.
 If your program is designed to run on only one core, running it on an HPC cluster without modification will not make it any faster (it may even be slower!).
 Learning how to use parallelisation technologies is vital.

 This section explains how to use the most common parallelisation technologies on our systems.

 A CPU contains 1 or more cores.
 A node is what most people think of as “a computer”.
 The public nodes on ShARC have 2 CPUs and each CPU has 8 cores; and so a (public) node has 16 cores.
 Computations running on cores on the same node can share memory.